Most Popular

 Continue Working Under Maintained Status

-While the BOWP is in processing, you may continue working for the same employer under maintained status (if you applied before your current permit expired).
-Do not leave Canada during processing — departure can void maintained status.
+While the BOWP is in processing, you may continue working under maintained status if you applied before your current permit expired.
+If you leave Canada after your permit expires, IRCC says you cannot work until the new application is approved.

 Receive BOWP and Bridge to PR